 Cats are known to frequently groom themselves.
 However, some cats groom their owner’s hair by chewing on and eating it.
 There are various reasons why cats eat human hair, which will be explored in detail below.

-Many cats eat human hair.
-Cats most commonly do this to show affection and bond with their owners.
-They also lick hair to transfer their unique scent from their salvia onto them.
-However, hair-eating is also a sign of behavioral problems, including pica, stress, or inappropriate suckling behaviors from being weaned too early.
-Cats that eat hair may have hyperthyroidism, or they could be hungry.
+Cats eat human hair to show affection, bond with owners, and transfer their unique scent.
+However, it can also be a sign of a behavioral problem, such as pica, stress, or inappropriate suckling behaviors from being weaned too early.
+Cats that eat hair may have hyperthyroidism or be feeling hungry.

-While human hair itself isn’t dangerous for cats, it can cause long-term problems, such as blockages in the gut.
-Similarly, you must be careful with the products you use on your hair, as they may be toxic to cats.
+While human hair is unlikely to be harmful to cats, it can cause problems, such as blockages in the gut.
+Similarly, you need to be careful with the products you use on your hair as some of them may be toxic to cats.

 Why Do Cats Eat Human Hair?

 In cats, allogrooming is licking and nibbling, which is why some cats chew on their owner’s hair.
-This is a technique that cats use to show their owners that they’re bonded with them, and see them as part of their group.
+This is a technique cats use to show their owners that they’re bonded with them and see them as part of their colony.

 Teaching Us To Groom

 Cats lick and eat human hair to teach us how to groom ourselves.
-Grooming is a learned memory passed down from a mother cat to her kittens.
-As cats get older and become part of your family, they pass these skills onto you, who they see as part of their family.
+Grooming is a learned memory passed down from a mother cat (queen) to her kittens.
+As cats get older and become part of your family, they pass these skills on to you.

 Cats will eat your hair as a by-product of the grooming process.
-They ingest their own fur and discard it through their feces or vomit, so this isn’t unusual.
+They ingest their fur and discard it through their feces or vomit, so this isn’t unusual behavior.